 4. Define a plan for recommended actions for risk mitigation

-What is FMECA?
+What is FMECA stands for?

 FMECA stands for Failure Mode, Effects, and Criticality Analysis.
 It is one of the unique types of FMEAs that helps to incorporate a specific criticality analysis in to the FMEA.
 Usually, the FMECAs are performed based on the MIL-STD-1629A standard that defines a well-known and widely accepted procedure for FMEA.